ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 Ballerina will maintain several caches to speed up the compile and build process.
 Following artifacts will be cached by Ballerina.

-* BALO files fetched from central.
+* BALO files fetched from Central.
 * BIR files generated during the compile.
 * JAR file generated during the compile